General

 Where can I find information about and help in creating my budget?

 Personnel in OSP are experienced in preparing budgets, and encourage investigators to contact them when they have a draft of the budget.
 To make preparing budgets easier, OSP offers a Budget Preparation Template with formulas already written into the spreadsheet.
-OSP staff can provide expertise in completing a budget request, applying fringe benefits, facilities, administrative cost rates, documenting subcontracts and/or subrecipient agreements, consultants, matching funds, and cost‐sharing.
+OSP staff can provide expertise in completing a budget request, applying fringe benefits, facilities and administrative cost rates, documenting subcontracts and/or subrecipient agreements, consultants, matching funds, and cost‐sharing.

 What is a budget justification?